 - Different Coloration:

-Color or nickel is highly value on exchanging dollars for silver nickel.
+Color or nickel is a high value in exchanging dollars for a silver nickel.
 The shiny appearance of the nickel will help determine if these silver nickels are real or not.

 - Mint-mark Appearing:

 At the top of the dome in silver nickel is the mint mark of S, P, or D. The idea of placing this symbol on silver nickel refers to silver nickel after the war.

 There are 20 nickels in a dollar if you use all the nickels.

 Otherwise, any combination of 1 to 20 will work if you use other money.

 95 Pennies, 1 Nickel = $1.00

 3 Quarters, 2 Dimes, 1 Nickel = $1.00

 17 Nickels is less than $1 and the answer is $0